ofeore/ofeore/README.md

 I recently completed the Northcoders bootcamp, where I built full-stack applications using React, Express, and PostgreSQL.

-Currently learning: C#/.Net and AWS fundamentals
+Currently learning: Python and AWS fundamentals

 Before tech, I studied Ancient Greek and Latin linguistics at Cambridge - which trained me to think carefully about structure, logic, and systems.
 That mindset is what drew me into software engineering.